 Conclusion

-In Java, developers can use a Scanner, a BufferedReader, or a Console to read the user input.
-The Scanner is easy to use and has many data types to read an input.
-The BufferedReader class improves the efficiency when reading large inputs, but the data type has to be changed by the user only.
+Developers can use a Scanner, a BufferedReader, or a Console to read the user input in Java.
+The Scanner is easy to use and has many data types to read input.
+The BufferedReader class improves efficiency when reading large inputs, but the data type has to be changed by the user.
 The Console class handles inputs securely, such as passwords, but does not work in the IDEs.

 Q1.
-How to read input from the System in Java?
+How to read user input in Java from the system?

 Q2.
-How to get input from the user in Java without using a Scanner?
+How to get Java user input without using a Scanner?

 Q3.
 How to call a method in Java?

 Q4.
-How to read a file using Java?
+How to read a file using Java user input?

 Q5.
-What is the difference between Scanner and BufferedReader?
+What is the difference between Scanner and BufferedReader in Java user input?

 Q6.
-How to access a file in Java?
+How to access a file using user input in Java?